-It is common for students returning from living and studying abroad to have a difficult time adjusting.
+As you return from study abroad, you may experience a difficult time adjusting.
 Just as you probably found it difficult when you first arrived overseas, and just as you may have felt out of place, the experience of coming home can elicit these feelings by being more stressful than you expected.
-The primary cause of “reverse culture shock” is a lack of realistic expectations.
-Students don’t realize how much they have changed from their overseas experience until they arrive home and see how their interactions with familiar people in their lives have been affected.

 - Keep in touch with the friends you made overseas.